GGGP-Test/supplier-intelligence-platform-v10/docs/BUNDLE_2_DATA_INTELLIGENCE_V2.md

 ## 4.5: TRADE NAME REGISTRATIONS

-**Rebranding Detection:** Name change = strategic pivot = new product lines or buyer base (Repeat for relevant data about competitor and Competitor's buyer)
+**Rebranding Detection:** Name change = strategic pivot = new product lines or buyer base (Repeat results for the relevant data about competitor and Competitor's buyer)

 ---